Azwa32/CS50x/README.md

 This is my collection of problems from the Harvard CS50x Introduction to Computer Science

 In the cource you are given a Brief of what the code must do.
-You are then given some boiler plate code to begin with to allow you to get straight to the problem.
+You are then given some boiler plate code to begin with to allow you to get straight to solving the problem.

 I found the course to be a great learning experience and would reccomend anyone who is thinking about computer science to give it a go.